Always with your smartphone

 • In your hand?

-Finally, we'd rather warn you: while holding your phone in your hand may seem like the simplest and most affordable solution, you may not realize it yet, but it comes with risks we strongly advise against taking…
+First, we'd rather warn you: while having your phone in your hand might seem like the simplest and least expensive solution, you may not realize it yet, but it comes with risks we advise you not to take…

 The "weight" of the phone, however light it may be, can cause quite a few minor issues.
 As a result, it will create an imbalance throughout your entire body.
-To hold the phone, you'll tense the muscles in your arm and, consequently, those in your shoulder.
-This will cause misalignment across all your upper limbs and you risk injuring yourself!
-So this option should be ruled out right now.
+To hold the phone, you'll tense the muscles in your arm and consequently those in your shoulder.
+You'll end up with a misalignment of all your upper limbs and risk injuring yourself!
+So this solution should be ruled out right now.

 On your marks, get set,